binaryphile/rubsh/README.md

 instantiates the object.
 The statement is captured and executed by the bash shell substitution `$()`.

-Hash variables are somewhat exceptional with regard to scope, since bash requires explicit declaration for hashes.
+Of course, bash throws one special case at us.  bash requires explicit declaration for hashes.

 To create a hash variable, you should declare the variable yourself before instantiating the object.
 Here is how you declare a global hash